How to Install .NET 9 or 8 in Debian 12 & Fedora Linux

 Ubuntu now support .NET officially.
 For other Linux, e.g., Debian, SUSE, Fedora, RHEL, this step by step beginner's guide may help!

 Microsoft has been maintaining its own Linux repositories for a few years.
-There user can get many software packages including .NET framework as easy as a few commands.
+Which, contains many software packages (including .NET) for modern Linux distributions.

 Step 1: Add Microsoft Repository